open-source-lab-DFKI/bikerider/README.md

 ## Project Structure
 * you can look to the following webpage of Ionic project structure to understand what is the role of each component ==> https://ionicframework.com/docs/v3/intro/tutorial/project-structure/
+* so far the only added page is home folder, this page contains the developed leaflet- map and show the current position, geolocation and make a Restapi call using get request of all users positions from the following Endpoint `http://lnv-3246.sb.dfki.de:3001/bikerider/v1/users`.
+* the RestApi call is located in this folder /rest-api/rest-api.ts
+* to add a new ionic-page to the project, you can use the folowing command `ionic generate page`

 **NOTE:** Be aware that in difference to usual Cordova projects, the source files are located in `/src` and not in `/www`.
 The `/www` directory contains generated files which will be overwritten on `build`ing the project.

-* so far the only added page is home folder, this page contains the developed leaflet- map and show the current position, geolocation and make a Restapi call using get request of all users positions from the following Endpoint `http://lnv-3246.sb.dfki.de:3001/bikerider/v1/users`.

 # Testing (in Browser)